hunter-read/grimoire/.github/CONTRIBUTING.md

 # Contributing to Grimoire

 Thanks for your interest in contributing!
-Contributions of all kinds are welcome — bug reports, feature ideas, documentation improvements, and code.
+Contributions of all kinds are welcome — bug reports, feature ideas, documentation improvements, code, and translations.

 ## Reporting a bug or requesting a feature